SUBSMART

 Deep diving into client business

-A questionnaire was created for the client in order to gather required information about the working of current business, problems faced in the current workflow, understanding target users etc.
+A questionnaire was created to gather the required information about the target users, understand how the current business operates, identify problems in the existing workflow, and gain insights into the target users.

 Six people were interviewed: 4 Bricklayers, 1 Gang leader, 1 Site supervisor.
 User interviews were conducted on site of a client.